 - Xero Practice Manager for client billings and information storage

-- Quickbooks for client bookkeeping and information storage
+- Quickbooks for client bookkeeping, information storage, and STP reporting

-- Xero for client bookkeeping and information storage
+- Xero for client bookkeeping, information storage, and STP reporting

-- MYOB for client bookkeeping and information storage
+- MYOB for client bookkeeping, information storage, and STP reporting

 - BGL for company secretarial matters and information storage